unmeshjoshi/replicate/README.md

 */
 ```
 ## Overview

-This is a basic framework for quickly building and testing replication algorithms.
-It doesn't require any additional setup (e.g., Docker) for setting up a cluster and allows writing simple JUnit tests for testing replication mechanisms.
-The framework was created to learn and teach various distributed system techniques, enabling the testing of working code while exploring distributed systems concepts.
-It provides mechanisms for establishing message-passing communication between replicas and test utilities for quickly forming a cluster of replicas, introducing network failures, and asserting the state of the replicas.
-This repository also contains example code for a distributed system workshop.
+This is a basic framework for quickly building and testing replication
+algorithms.
+It doesn't require any additional setup (e.g., Docker) for setting
+up a cluster and allows writing simple JUnit tests for testing replication
+mechanisms.
+The framework was created to learn and teach various distributed
+system techniques, enabling the testing of working code while exploring
+distributed systems concepts.
+It provides mechanisms for establishing
+message-passing communication between replicas and test utilities for quickly
+forming a cluster of replicas, introducing network failures, and asserting the
+state of the replicas.
+This repository also contains example code for basic
+replication algorithms like basic Majority Quorum, Paxos, MultiPaxos and
+Viewstamped Replication.

 ## Basic Design

-This framework allows you to implement replication algorithms quickly and write JUnit tests.
-It also offers basic ways to introduce faults like process crashes, network disconnections, network delays, and clock skews.
+This framework allows you to implement replication algorithms quickly and write
+JUnit tests.
+It also offers basic ways to introduce faults like process crashes,
+network disconnections, network delays, and clock skews.

 ### Replica Class